Cat Arthritis: Early Signs and Simple Home Changes That May Help

 2) Early signs most cat parents miss

 Early arthritis usually does not come with one giant clue.
-It tends to show up across three areas: movement, grooming and litter habits, and mood.
+It tends to show up across movement, grooming and litter habits, and mood.

 2.1) Movement changes

-• Hesitating to jump down, often before jumping up becomes obviously different
+• Hesitating to jump down, often before jumping up changes

 • Using furniture as steps instead of one smooth jump